EmBeaux/Mock-Coding-Challenge/README.md

   - >localhost:3000/api/v1/repos

-If you see a JSON object being returned then that it!
+If you see a JSON object being returned then thats it!
 The website is ready to be used!

 **Outline of technologies used:**